GXY0116/ProtDAT/README.md

 ### Code License
 The ProtDAT source codes are licensed under the [MIT license](https://github.com/GXY0116/ProtDAT/blob/main/LICENSE).

-The ESM1b model can be found at [ESM1b](https://github.com/facebookresearch/esm), which is under the [MIT license](https://github.com/facebookresearch/esm/blob/main/LICENSE)
+The ESM1b model can be found at [ESM1b](https://huggingface.co/facebook/esm1b_t33_650M_UR50S) and , which is under the [MIT license](https://github.com/facebookresearch/esm/blob/main/LICENSE)

 The PubMedBERT model can be found at [PubMedBERT](https://huggingface.co/NeuML/pubmedbert-base-embeddings)
 ### Model Parameters License